yodrew/yodrew.github.io/_pages/other-writings/ashers.md

 ---
 title: The Ashers, a River, and I
-layout: page
+layout: redirect
-navprev: lyrics
+redirect: ../../other/ashers
-permalink: "/other-writings/ashers/"
+permalink: /other-writings/ashers/
-navnext: bibliography
 ---

 for my childhood neighbors, LaVerne and Jack Asher, on their 50th Wedding Anniversary